Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: Convergence Analysis

-\end{theorem} \textit{Remark}: The convergence bound established in Theorem \ref{thm:convergence} contains three parts.
+\end{theorem} \begin{proof} The proof is shown in the supplementary material. \end{proof} \textbf{Remark}: The convergence bound established in Theorem \ref{thm:convergence} contains three parts.
 The first part diminishes as $T$ approaches infinity.
-Both the second and third terms are constants for a constant $\eta$, with the second term depending on our algorithm parameters $\delta$, $\Theta$, $\omega$ and $\Omega$.
+Both the second and third terms are constants for a constant $\eta$, with the second term depending on our algorithm parameters $\theta$, $\Theta$, $\omega$ and $\Omega$.
 For a given final step $T$, one can set $\eta = \frac{\sqrt{N}}{L\sqrt{T}}$ so that the bound becomes

-Furthermore, if $T \geq N^3$, the above bound recovers the same $O(\frac{1}{\sqrt{NT}})$ convergence rate of the classic synchronous FL \citep{yu2019parallel} \footnote{There is a subtle difference because $T$ in the asynchronous setting is the number of time slots while in the synchronous setting $T$ is the number of rounds.
+Furthermore, if $T \geq N^3$, the above bound recovers the same $O(\frac{1}{\sqrt{NT}})$ convergence rate of the classic synchronous FL \cite{yu2019parallel} \footnote{There is a subtle difference because $T$ in the asynchronous setting is the number of time slots while in the synchronous setting $T$ is the number of rounds.
 However, they differ by at most a factor of $\Delta$.}.
 Next, we discuss the above convergence result in more detail and investigate how the mobility affects the convergence.
-To this end, we consider for now a fixed mobility level $\rho$, and investigate how the convergence result depends on our algorithm parameters.
+To this end, we consider for now a fixed client-client meeting rate $\rho$, and investigate how the convergence result depends on our algorithm parameters.